 This document describes CipherTrust Manager interfaces to use CipherTrust Cloud Key Manager.
 The document explains how to:

-Add AWS KMS accounts, Azure vaults, Luna HSM partitions, DSM domains, and Google Cloud key rings to CCKM
+Add AWS KMS accounts, Azure vaults, Luna HSM partitions, DSM domains, Google Cloud key rings, Salesforce organizations, SAP Data Custodian groups, and Oracle Cloud Infrastructure (OCI) vaults to CCKM

-Manage AWS, Azure, Luna HSM, DSM, Google CMEK, and Google Cloud External Key Manager (EKM) keys on CCKM
+Manage AWS, Azure, Luna HSM, DSM, Google CMEK, Google Cloud External Key Manager (EKM) keys, Salesforce tenant secrets, SAP, and OCI keys on CCKM

 It is assumed, for this document, that you have already configured the CipherTrust Manager appliance.
 Refer to the CipherTrust Manager Deployment Guide for instructions.